iamliuzy/ModLibrary-OLD/README.md

-# ModLibrary
+# ModLibrary(OLD)

+This project is no longer being developed.
+A rewritten version with PyQt6 is [here](https://github.com/iamliuzy/ModLibrary).

 A Minecraft mod manager.
-This program is now in development.

 > English | [简体中文](docs/README_zh_cn.md)